N'Djamena

 The city serves as the centre of economic activity in Chad.
 Meat, fish and cotton processing are the chief industries, and it is a regional market for livestock, salt, dates, and grains.

 It is a port city located at the confluence of the Logone River with the Chari River, forming a transborder agglomeration with the city of Kousséri (in Cameroon), capital of the Department of Logone-et-Chari, which is on the west bank of both rivers.
-In 2014, it had 1,093,492 inhabitants.